Arlanthir/notes/CardMagic.md

 # Card Magic

+## Rules

+1. The _patter_, story and personality of each performance is what makes it enjoyable and memorable.
+2. Never announce your intention until all preliminary actions which make it possible are completed.
+3. Never repeat a trick without replicating it by a different method.

 ## Important terms

 - **Overhand shuffle**: Shuffling by grabbing bottom portion of deck with right hand, progressively putting cards from the top of the right pile to the left.